-Blocks 1 and 4 shown on Attachment 4 are anticipated to be serviced via a direct stormwater connection to Rainbow Creek complete with one shared private outlet within Block 4 and are subject to review and approval from TRCA.
-Storm outlets will remain private, therefore easements in favour of the landowner will be required for stormwater conveyance and maintenance within the open space, buffer and valley blocks.
-Future private easement and/or agreements may be required between Blocks 1 and 4 to support the shared storm outlet to Rainbow Creek.
+Blocks 3 and 4 on the Draft Plan are anticipated to be serviced via direct connection to Rainbow Creek, complete with one shared private outlet within Block 4, and are subject to review and approval from the TRCA.
+Storm outlets will remain private, therefore easements in favour of the landowner will be required for stormwater conveyance and maintenance within the buffer and valley blocks.
+Future private easement and/or agreement may be required between Block 3 and 4 to support the shared storm outlet to Rainbow Creek.
 A condition to this effect is included in Attachment 1.

-Blocks 2 and 3 on the east side of Rainbow Creek shown on Attachment 4 are anticipated to be serviced via future municipal storm sewer infrastructure to be constructed within future Street '1' and future Streets 'F' and 'G' external to the Draft Plan as per Block 59 MESP, and are tributary to a future municipal stormwater management pond adjacent to Street 'G' (SWM Pond W2 as per Block 59 MESP).
+Block 5 on the Draft Plan is anticipated to be serviced via future municipal storm sewer infrastructure to be constructed within the future Street '2' within the Draft Plan and Street 'G' external to the Draft Plan as per Block 59 MESP and is tributary to a future municipal stormwater management pond adjacent to Street 'G' (SWM Pond W2 as per Block 59 MESP).